neopragma/bootstrap-centos-7-dev-base/README.md

 ### 2.1.
 Start networking.

-CentOS minimal ships with networking turne off.
+CentOS minimal ships with networking turned off.
 Turn it on.
 Log on as root.

 ```shell
 dhclient